Your Day

 At the end of the Wedding Day, I start to shift gear and think about Edit and Develop.
 I spend a lot of time on the edit, developing each image to reflect the picture I had in my mind when I was shooting.
 Putting together the story.
 Spending time carefully creating the Wedding Album.
 Post production is a completely different set of skills and a world of constantly evolving technology and applications.
 It’s a skill that takes plenty of time, patience and you need to keep up to date.
 I love that it has some powerful contrasts to the shoot where time doesn’t wait for you to be ready for that one shot.

-Bride with her Mum during her dress fit before her wedding ceremony at De Bortoli Rutherglen Estate
+Bride with her Bridesmaid helping with her wedding dress before her wedding ceremony at St.Leonards Vineyard

 Chloe + Myles